District of Columbia retrocession: Virginia retrocession

-Prior to the Senate vote on the bill, those against retrocession were able to gather more than 150 signatures against it, relying on those who had expected retrocession to come with relief from payments for the canal and those who would not be allowed to vote under the House bill.
+Prior to the United States Senate vote on the bill, those against retrocession gathered more than 150 opponents to it, relying on those who had expected retrocession to come with relief from payments for the canal and those who would not be allowed to vote under the House bill.
 The Washington City Board of Aldermen and Common council also expressed opposition to retrocession of Alexandria.
 The Senate passed the retrocession bill on July 2 by a vote of 32–14, with a mix of Southerners and Northerners on each side.
 It was signed into law by James K. Polk on July 9, 1846.
 Polk chose commissioners as called for in the law on August 18, most notable among them was George Washington Parke Custis.
 Custis had originally opposed retrocession, but once Virginia agreed to provide relief, Custis supported it.

 The referendum on retrocession was held on September 1–2, 1846.
 Prior to the referendum a series of public debates were held in August at locations such as the court house and Ball's Crossroads, and the night before the vote supporters of retrocession held a rally.
 The first vote in favor of retrocession was cast by the mayor, William Veitch, and it was never close.
 The residents of the Alexandria County voted in favor of retrocession, 763 to 222; however, the residents of the county outside of Alexandria City voted against retrocession 106 to 29.
 President Polk certified the referendum and issued a proclamation of transfer on September 7, 1846.
-When the results were announced on the evening of the 2nd, a large crowd gathered and marched through town signing songs and celebrating.
+When the results were announced on the evening of the 2nd, a large crowd gathered and marched through town singing songs and celebrating.

 With the presidential proclamation, Virginia gained title to Alexandria County, but had not extended its jurisdiction to it.
-Locals, however, did not waste any time during this limbo, as clubs began to change their names to note their location in Virginia, and on September 9 the Alexandria Gazette changed its masthead to include the Virginia seal and declare itself printed in "Alexandria, Virginia".
-The Virginia legislature, however, did not immediately accept the retrocession offer.
+Locals, however, began changing their names to note their location in Virginia, and on September 9 The Alexandria Gazette, a newspaper in Alexandria, changed its masthead to include the Virginia seal and declare itself printed in "Alexandria, Virginia".
+The Virginia General Assembly, however, did not immediately accept the retrocession offer.
 Virginia legislators were concerned that the people of Alexandria County had not been properly included in the retrocession proceedings.
-After months of debate, the Virginia General Assembly voted to formally accept the retrocession legislation on March 13, 1847.
+After months of debate, the Virginia legislature voted to formally accept the retrocession legislation on March 13, 1847.
 A celebration and local holiday in honor of retrocession was then held on March 20.